belong-inc/belong-try/vscode-extension/hello-world/README.md

 # What is this?

-This project code is VSCode Extension's hello world by [belong_try#1](https://belong.connpass.com/event/236782/).
+This project code created by [belong_try#1](https://belong.connpass.com/event/236782/).
+This code is "Hello World & Snippet" code.

 # How to create?